livialima/linuxupskillchallenge/docs/00-AWS-Free-Tier.md

 You should see an "IPv4" entry for your server, this is its unique Internet IP address, and is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

-This video, "How to Set Up AWS EC2 and Connect to Linux Instance with PuTTY" (<https://www.youtube.com/watch?v=kARWT4ETcCs>), gives a good overview of the process.
+This video, [How to Set Up AWS EC2 and Connect to Linux Instance with PuTTY](https://www.youtube.com/watch?v=kARWT4ETcCs), gives a good overview of the process.

 You will be logging in as the user *ubuntu*.
 It has been added to the 'adm' and 'sudo' groups, which on an Ubuntu system gives it access to read various logs - and to "become root" as required via the _sudo_ command.